robertdebock/presentations/ansible-testing.md

 # ansible-later

-Very new, bit unstable.
+NEW.
 Futher hints on how to improve your code.

 Likely needs [help on what's right](https://github.com/robertdebock/ansible-role-haproxy/blob/master/.later.yml).